guille-mas/kubeflow-gke/README.md

 - gcp/ \
 infrastructure-as-code for GKE cluster and Google VPC
 - gcp.tf \
-Initialization of terraform module declared in .gcp/
+Initialization of terraform module declared in .gcp
-- app/ \
-Golang app source code and kubernetes orchestration

 ## Pre-requisites